kaldor/TestRail-Plus/README.md

 ### v1.0.0 (deprecated)
 1. Allow linking to foreign cases
 2. Add links to case number label
 3. Only works for users in Pugpig

+# Privacy
+No data is collected, everything is stored locally on the browser.

 # Behind the Scene
 ##  Links to Foreign test case (a similar test case in the other suite)